Skip to content

 #5.
 Check for Bluetooth Interference

 Philips Bluetooth remotes operate on the 2.4 GHz band, the same frequency as most Wi-Fi routers, cordless phones, and baby monitors.
-If you have several of these within 6 feet of your TV, they can disrupt the pairing signal.
+Philips support confirms that nearby 2.4 GHz devices within 6 feet of the TV can disrupt Bluetooth pairing signals.
+The more congested your 2.4 GHz environment, the more likely you’ll see sporadic pairing drops even after a successful initial pair.

 #6.
 Clean the TV Sensor